kovidgoyal/calibre/manual/faq.rst

   * Set the output profile to iPad (this will work for iPhone/iPods as well), under :guilabel:`Preferences->Conversion->Common options->Page setup`
-  * Convert the books you want to read on your iDevice to EPUB format by selecting them and clicking the Convert button.
+  * Convert the books you want to read on your iDevice to EPUB format by selecting them and clicking the :guilabel:`Convert` button.
   * Turn on the Content Server by clicking the :guilabel:`Connect/Share` button and leave calibre running.
 You can also tell calibre to automatically start the content server via :guilabel:`Preferences->Sharing over the net`.